-The Twisted writing standard describes the documentation writing styles we prefer in our documentation.
+The Twisted writing standard describes the documentation writing styles we prefer in our narrative documentation.

 This standard applies particularly to howtos and other descriptive documentation.
+For writing API documentation, please refer to Docstrings section in our coding standard.

 This document is meant to help Twisted documentation authors produce documentation that does not have the following problems: